embl-cba/imagej-courses/imagej-practical.md

 ## Practial activity: Save an image in different formats and inspect how this affects numerical content and file size

+- Open “../image-format-conversion/16bit.tif” [File > Open]
+	- Adjust the display such that you actually see something [Image > Adjust > Brightness/Contrast]
+- Save as **Jpeg** using different levels of compression (quality)
+	- Adjust Jpeg quality (0-100) to 10 [Edit > Option > Input/Output]
+	- save as Q10.jpg (File..Save As..Jpeg)
+	- repeat for Jpeg qualities 75, and 100
+- Save as **png** [File > Save As > PNG]
+- Adjust the display such that the image **appears saturated** [Image > Adjust > Brightness/Contrast]
+	- Save as Q100_saturated.jpg [File > Save As > Jpeg]
+	- Save as im_saturated.png [File > Save As > PNG]

+Now lets go to the folder where you saved the images and check their file size!
+And, even more important, lets reopen them and check what happened to their gray values!

 # Image intensity measurements <a name="intensity_measurements"></a>

 ## Mean intensity and sum intensity

+See respective PowerPoint presentation slides.

 ## The biophysical meaning of intensities in fluorescence microscopy images